Texas asks U.S. Supreme Court to help Trump upend election in long-shot lawsuit | Politics

 Texas asks U.S. Supreme Court to help Trump upend election in long-shot lawsuit

-Electors in the Electoral College typically are party loyalists who have pledged to vote for the candidate who wins a state's popular vote.
+Electors in the Electoral College typically are party loyalists who pledge to vote for the candidate who wins a state's popular vote.
 Texas wants the legislatures in the four states to appoint their own slate of electors instead of relying upon the verdict delivered by voters.
 Texas also asked the Supreme Court to delay the Dec.
-14 date for Electoral College votes to be cast.
-That date was set by law in 1887.
+14 date for Electoral College votes to be cast, a date set by law in 1887.

 Democrats and other critics have accused Trump of aiming to reduce public confidence in U.S. election integrity and undermine democracy by trying to subvert the will of the voters.
 "The erosion of confidence in our democratic system isn't attributable to the good people of Michigan, Wisconsin, Georgia or Pennsylvania but rather to partisan officials, like Mr. Paxton, who place loyalty to a person over loyalty to their country," Michigan's Democratic Attorney General Dana Nessel said.